-Soft colors would give almost any room and gentle and feminine touch.
+Soft colors or shabby chic styles would give almost any room a gentle and feminine touch.
 If you want a color pallet that’s feminine without using a lot of pinks, go with pastel shades of your favorite colors.

 A spring green or yellow, lavender purple, or even a baby can give your daughter’s bedroom the woman’s touch you want.
 Focus your room decor options on pastels and you’ll have the vibe you’ve been looking for.

 There’s just something about flowers that screams femininity.
 If you want your daughters to have a girly room, don’t skimp on the flowers.

 You can utilize flowers a variety of ways in the room decor.
 Go for floral pattern on the window curtains, or get floral bedding for your daughters.
 You could even decorate the room with dried or plastic flowers to give it the ultimate floral touch.